neu-se/CS4530-Fall-2022/Assignments/ip2/ip2.md

 * Implement TownController.ts useTownSettings: 12 points
 * Implement TownController.ts useActiveConversationAreas: 12 points
 * Implement TownController.ts usePlayers: 12 points
-* Implement TownController.ts useConversationAreaOccupants: 12 points
+* Implement ConversationAreaController.ts useConversationAreaOccupants: 12 points
-* Implement TownController.ts useConversationAreaTopic: 12 points
+* Implement ConversationAreaController.ts useConversationAreaTopic: 12 points

 To receive marks for implementing each feature, your implementation must pass all of our tests for it.